google/docsy/content/en/docs/Adding content/Shortcodes/index.md

 ###  alert

-THe **alert** shortcode creates an alert block that can be used to display notices or warnings.
+The **alert** shortcode creates an alert block that can be used to display notices or warnings.

 ```go-html-template
 {{%/* alert title="Warning" color="warning" */%}}